ceubie/learncpp/README.md

 # LearnCpp Study Companion

+Before using this, please make a donation to [LearnCpp.com](https://www.learncpp.com/about/#Support)

 A private, local study layer for a generated copy of [LearnCpp.com](https://www.learncpp.com/).
 The generated course is disposable;
 your Markdown notes, flashcards, progress, and review markers are ordinary files